The gospel: Etymology

-In Greek the term originally designed a reward or tip customarily paid to a messenger who has delivered good news.
-The term then came to designate the good news itself, and also a religious offering of thanks for good fortune.
+In Greek, the term originally referred to a reward or gratuity paid to a courier for bringing good news.
+It later came to designate the message of good news itself, and also a religious offering of thanks for good fortune.

+In Islam, the Arabic term Injīl (الإنجيل) is derived from the Syriac ܐܘܢܓܠܝܘܢ (awongelion), which itself originates from the same Greek word euangelion.
+The Quran mentions the Injīl as a divine scripture revealed to ʿĪsā (Jesus), regarded by Muslims as one of the four major revealed books, alongside the Torah, Zabur, and Quran.

 In Greek and Roman religion

-Classical Greece
+Ancient Greece

 In Ancient Greek religion the word εὐαγγέλια means a sacrifice offered for good tidings or good news.
-Like other Greek religious thanks-offerings, gospel offerings took the form of animal sacrifice, offerings of food and drink, and ritual dedications.
-News of military victory was frequently celebrated with a gospel offering.
+Like other Greek religious thanks-offerings, offerings took the form of animal sacrifice, offerings of food and drink, and ritual dedications.
+News of military victory was frequently celebrated with an offering.
 In the play The Knights by Aristophanes of 424 BCE, the comic character Paphlagon proposes an excessive sacrifice of a hundred heifers to Athena to celebrate good news.
 This word in Greek has a double meaning: the singular form means a reward paid to a human messenger who brings good news, and the plural form means a thanks-offering to the gods for good news.

 Rome

 The Roman Imperial cult celebrated the gospel of the August One or Divus Augustus, a mythologized version of the first Roman emperor Octavian, also known as Augustus Caesar.
 Augustus was both a man and a god, "a savior who has made war to cease and who shall put everything in peaceful order."
 This period of peace is called the Pax Romana.
 To celebrate the good tidings of peace with an unusually grand gospel offering, governor Paullus Fabius Maximus suggested the ritual dedication of the calendar to Augustus, starting the new year on Augustus's birthday.
 This dedication to the August One served to synchronize diverse local calendars across the Empire, and is the origin of the name of the month August.
 The idea of dedication to a divine king's birthday later formed the basis of the Julian and Gregorian calendars.

-One implementation of this gospel calendar dedication is recorded the Calendar Inscription of Priene.
+One implementation of this gospel calendar dedication is recorded in the Calendar Inscription of Priene.
 In it, the Koine Greek word for "good news" appears in celebrating the birth of the god and savior Augustus, sent by Providence to bring peace.
 It announces the intention of the city of Priene to change their calendar so that it begins on the birthday of Augustus, the first day of the good news.
 The Priene inscription is the most famous pre-Christian use of the concept of the gospel.
 Dated to 9 BCE, a few years before the birth of Jesus, the inscription demonstrates that the gospel was used as a political term before it was applied to Christianity.